sodadata/docs/soda-cl/distribution.md

 6. (Optional), to sample the data in the distribution check, replace the value of `sample` with a query that specifies the portion of the data in your dataset for which you are checking the distribution.
 The data source you are using must support the query you write. <br />For example, for PostgreSQL, you can use the `TABLESAMPLE` clause to randomly sample 50% of the data with seed 61.
 Best practice dictates that you use sampling for large datasets that might not fit in memory.
 Refer to the [define the sample size](#define-the-sample-size) for details.

 7. Run a soda scan of your data source to execute the distribution check(s) you defined.
-Refer to [Soda Library documentation]({% link soda-library/run-a-scan.md %}) for more details.

     ```bash
     soda scan -d your_datasource_name checks.yml -c /path/to/your_configuration_file.yml your_check_file.yml